dzhou20/dzhou20.github.io/_pages/about.md

 - *2025.11* — Guest speaker at **“AI + Metaphysics Startup Closed-Door Forum”**, invited for the **Next by NEXT**.

 # 🧩 Miscellaneous
-🌍 My favorite game is **GeoGuessr**.
-🎸 My favorite singer is **Cheer Chen**.
+My favorite game is **GeoGuessr**🌍.
+My favorite singer is **Cheer Chen**🎸.

-⚽ I enjoy a wide range of sports, including hiking, soccer, rock climbing, and squash.
+I enjoy a wide range of sports, including hiking, soccer, rock climbing, and squash.